Prevention of High Blood Pressure

 Be Physically Active

-Regular physical activity is one of the important measures to prevent or control high blood pressure.
-It reduces your risk of heart diseases, high cholesterol, diabetes, stroke, colon cancer, and other medical problems.
+Regular physical activity is one of the important measures to prevent or control It.
+It reduces your risk of heart disease, high cholesterol, diabetes, stroke, colon cancer, and other medical problems.

 - Don’t sit after a meal.
 Keep moving or take a brisk walk